MaxBittker/tomake/README.md

 speculative technology

-URSULA K. LE GUIN http://www.trabal.org/texts/pdf/LeGuin.pdf
+URSULA K. LE GUIN http://www.trabal.org/texts/pdf/LeGuin.pdf ... unexamined shorthand standing for the "hard" sciences and high technology founded upon continuous economic growth),

- redefines technology and science as primarily cultural carrier bag rather than weapon of domination, one pleasanr side effect is that science fiction can be seen as a far less rigid, narrow field, not necessarily Promethean or apocalyptic at all
+ ... redefines technology and science as primarily cultural carrier bag rather than weapon of domination, one pleasant side effect is that science fiction can be seen as a far less rigid, narrow field, not necessarily Promethean or apocalyptic at all